oniony/TMSU/README.md

     $ tmsu repair

-  * 'files' command no longer finds files that inherit a tag from the file- system on-the-fly unless run with the --recursive option.
+  * 'files' command no longer finds files that inherit a tag from the file- system on-the-fly unless run with the new --recursive (-r) option.
+New --directory (-d) and --file (-f) options to limit output to just files or directories.
+In addition the new --top (-t) and --leaf (-l) options show the top-most matching entries (excluding items from matching directories) or bottom-most matching entries (excluding parent directories) respectevly.
-  * --recursive (-r) option on 'tag' and 'untag' for tagging/untagging directory contents recursively.
+  * 'tag' and 'untag' now sport a --recursive (-r) option for tagging or untagging directory contents.
-  * 'files' command now has --directory (-d) and --file (-f) options to limit output to just files or directories.
-  * 'files' command now has --branch (-b) and --leaf (-l) options to omit items within matching directories and to omit parent directories of matching items respectively.
   * Improved command-line parsing: now supports global options, short options and mixed option ordering.
+Options with arguments can now be specified any- where on the command line.
   * 'repair' command rewritten to fix bugs.
   * Fingerprints for directories no longer calculated.
 (Recursively tag files instead to detect file duplicates.)
   * Removed the 'export' command.
 (Sqlite tooling has better facilities.)
   * Tags containing '/' are no longer legal.
-  * File lists are now shown sorted alphanumerically.
+  * Fixed bug that prevented file lists from being shown sorted alphanumerically.
   * The 'tag' command no longer identifies modified files.
 (Use 'repair' instead.)
   * The 'mount' command now has a '--allow-other' option which allows other